Abstract

 Capable of being shaped, bent, or stretched out.

-A technique of painting developed by French painters Georges-Pierre Seurat and Paul Signac, in which small, distinct points of unmixed color are applied in patterns to form an image.
+A painting technique developed by French artists Georges-Pierre Seurat and Paul Signac in which small, distinct points of unmixed color are applied in patterns to form an image.

 Cultural activities, ideas, or products that reflect or target the tastes of the general population of any society.